 No, only property owners in the association are allowed to vote (and then only if in good standing if the voting rights are restricted in the governing documents).

 How can the association get tenant compliance?

-The association should contact an owner first in writing concerning violations.
 The association does not have a contractual relationship with the tenant and, as such, the best way to get compliance is to contact the owner.
-Sometimes the owner is not aware of the tenants violations.
-The legal remedies an association has against an owner for tenant violations are as follows: fine the owner (after notice and an opportunity to be heard), file a lawsuit against the owner seeking an injunction compelling compliance and/or consider whether self-help is an option.
+The association should document the issues (photos, letters) and contact an owner first in writing concerning violations.
+Sometimes the owner is not aware of the tenants’ violations.
+The legal remedies an association has against an owner for tenant violations are as follows: fine the owner (after notice and an opportunity to be heard), push for the owner to evict the troublesome tenants, file a lawsuit or ADRE complaint against the owner seeking an injunction compelling compliance and/or consider whether self-help is an option.
 It is important to note that under Arizona law [A.R.S.
 Section 33-1803(b), planned communities and 33-1242(A)(11) condos], fines may only be imposed only after notice of the violation is provided to the owner (it is a good idea to send a courtesy copy to the tenant) and an opportunity to be heard is provided to the owner by the association.
 The opportunity to be heard can be a hearing or allowing the owner to send a response in writing to the association.
 Fines must also be reasonable.
 An association should periodically remind the owners that it is their responsibility to notify tenants of association restrictions and rules and to ensure the tenants are in compliance.

 Are there any requirements to register a rental property?